-“Well, Theo—Theodore Nott—is the Head Boy.
-He’s a seventh year, in Slytherin, he’s tall…about five-eleven, I'd say.
-He’s got brown hair and green eyes…You’ve seen him.
+“Well, Theo—Theodore Nott—is the Head Boy, as you know.
+He’s a seventh year, in Slytherin: tall, brown hair, green eyes…You’ve seen him.
 He’s really friendly too.
 You’ll like him.
 Crookshanks likes him, so you know he can't be all that bad with how judgmental my cat is."
 Hermione grinned before continuing, "Then there’s Garrett Crush, he’s also a seventh year.
-He’s amazing…”
+He’s lovely…”

 She trailed off for a moment before her friends started to sigh impatiently.

 “Oh," Hermione blushed and hurried on, "he’s even taller than Theo.
 He’s got blond hair and green eyes…he’s funny.
 And there’s Sam—Samantha Wright—she’s a seventh year.
 She’s about my height, red hair and blue eyes.
 And her best friend Mandy Broom is a sixth year.
 She’s another blonde.
 But you don’t really care about this…I guess that’s about all you need to know.
 Oh!
 And I think we’ll all be meeting Terrance Williams tomorrow.
 He’s another sixth year.”

 Harry and Ron exchanged a look, and Harry sighed.
 “Okay, Hermione.
 For you, we’ll come.
 But I really doubt we’re going to be friends with a bunch of Slytherins…it just doesn’t happen.”

 Hermione rolled her eyes.
 “You never know.
 But thank you.
 I really appreciate it.”
 She smiled.
 “Now, what are our ideas about these locations so far?”